Human Rights Here blog NNHRR Logo Asser Logo

 Language

 The language of Human Rights Here is English, so as to be accessible to all members of the NNHRR as well as to its international audience.
+They should be easily understandable to readers with no legal background.
 Through our editorial process, we will seek to ensure that the language is of high quality, free of errors, professional, yet also accessible to a larger audience.
-For example, it is recommended to not excessively use technical, academic or legal jargon.
+It is recommended to not excessively use technical, academic or legal jargon.

 Referencing